About Me | Addendums | TM Places Where We Have Lived

 I’ve had probably about five meditations in my life where I went into a deep darkness and when I came out I didn’t remember time passing.
 Is this a good thing? or a bad thing, like the above mentioned web site seems to imply.
 Was this just being hypnotized?
 The TM teachers said it was a good thing.
 My shamanism teacher thinks it's a bad thing.

 We worked some in the “regular” world in California, but by this time we were really attached to being part of the TM® world.
 We eventually joined a Sidha Village in Los Altos, California and worked for them.
 We were there for about two years.
 We were earning a small stipend, room and board and meals and nothing else.
 I actually got a “real job” in an office during much of this time.
 Sometime toward the end of 1980 I wanted to have a child; my clock was ticking.
-So I, with the help of a friend, convinced my husband and became pregnant.
-A friend of ours also convinced him that this would be a good thing, which it is!
+So I, with the help of a friend, convinced my husband, and I became pregnant.
+A friend of ours also convinced my husband that this would be a good thing, which it is!
+We Love our daughter!
+She is the best!
 I attended a few birthing classes while we lived there.
 We were still at the Sidha Village in August of 1981 when I had my child.
 When our daughter was just a month old the Sidha Village was winding down so we moved out.
 We lived in our van (fixed to live in) for some time, traveled a bit around California with our baby.
 We worked at the TM® center in Palo Alto and eventually got a small apartment in East Palo Alto.

 My daughter attended The Maharishi School of the Age of Enlightenment, which we had been told was the best school in the world.
 She attended from Kindergarten through most of fourth grade.
 She has dyslexia and eventually they said they couldn’t help her.
 They asked us to take her out of their school.
 Well, her fourth grade teacher was psychotic (she would at times chastise a student in front of the entire class, among other nasty things), so I took her out of there a few weeks before fourth grade ended and put her in to the public school system, which at the time had only a couple of weeks left.
 She had no clue what was going on but she agreed to change schools because of the fact that the public schools had less weeks left of fourth grade, plus we went and met her would-be teacher and some of her would-be fellow students.
 She liked them.